ivoa/vo-dml/tools/ReadMe.md

     id("net.ivoa.vo-dml.vodmltools") version "0.x.x"
 }
 ```
+3. create a `settings.gradle.kts` - it is possible just to copy the [template versino](https://github.com/ivoa/DataModelTemplate/blob/master/settings.gradle.kts) and just edit the `rootProject.name`.

-3. create the  binding files for the model (see below in the configuration section)
+4. create the  binding files for the model (see below in the configuration section)

 There is nothing else that needs to be done if the VO-DML files in the default place
 (see [sample build file](gradletooling/sample/build.gradle.kts) for some more